nuxeo/nuxeo-bench-site/content/infrastructure.md

 ## Configuration

+Operating system used: Ubuntu LTS 14.04 trusty using ext4 filesystem.

-### Nuxeo nodes
+### Nuxeo

 The number of nodes in the Nuxeo Cluster can be configured (default is 2)

-The Nuxeo is installed using a zip archive or by building the tomcat zip using sources, there are additional packages installed:
+The Nuxeo is installed using a zip archive, there are additional packages installed:

  - `amazon-s3-online-storage`: used to store binaries into S3
  - `nuxeo-platform-importer`: used during the bench to generate random files.